EPCCed/Activities/Activities/Sort/Readme.md

 You will also likely note that, as the number of people increases, the number of objects sorted does not increase linearly.
 Ask them why this is.
 Usually there is contention getting to the coloured objects or getting access to the source container.
-You can draw anologies with what happens in computers - memory contention, etc. You can also introduce the idea of [speedup](https://en.wikipedia.org/wiki/Speedup).
+You can draw analogies with what happens in computers - memory contention, etc. You can also introduce the idea of [speedup](https://en.wikipedia.org/wiki/Speedup).

-Bear in mind that in most cases you will not be dealing with a homogenous system, e.g. a 5-year old child setting the baseline and then performing the same task with their parent.
+Bear in mind that in most cases you will not be dealing with a homogeneous system, e.g. a 5-year old child setting the baseline and then performing the same task with their parent.
 Hence don't be surprised if the results don't show perfect speedup, this is all worth discussion and has analogies with computers and supercomputers.

 ## Discussion - sorting

 So far you have used sorting to demonstrate how parallelism works, but have not discussed the nature of sorting and its relevance to supercomputers and every day life.
-When running this activity is is worthwile discussing this.
+When running this activity it is worthwhile discussing this.

 Good discussion point are:

 * Sorting algorithms are used everyday and are all around you.
 For example, when you shop on-line you can often sort the items by price and relevance.
 * Supercomputers have been used to sort and compare the interactions between genes in the human body.
 This helps identify gene interactions that may increase the risk of a person developing a particular disease.
 This can help to provide early treatment and intervention.
 * There are many different types of sorting methods.
 Some can be run in parallel with different parts of the sort being carried out on different cores.

 If you wish to discuss sorting in more detail or try out different sorting methods, the post sort activity is worth considering.

 ## Other considerations

 Depending on the enthusiasm of your participants, the action at the source container can get a little bit frenetic so make sure that there are no sharp edges or hard bits that could cause damage to young hands.

 Try to get as many people involved in the process, so while one person is sorting another can be the time keeper.

 The example above sorts as many balls as you can in a fixed period of time.
 This is beneficial at e.g. a science festival when you want to place a limit on the time each person interacts with an activity, to give others an opportunity to participate.
 However you can also sort a fixed number of balls and measure the time this takes with different numbers of people.

 ## Resources

-* Labels for the boxes and trugs are available to download at: [pdf&nbsp;file](pdf/SortingLabels.pdf).
+* Labels for the boxes and trugs are available to download at: [pdf&nbsp;file](https://github.com/EPCCed/Activities/blob/master/Activities/Sort/pdf/SortingLabels.pdf).
 * "How do you use a Supercomputer" flyer.
 This is a good piece of supporting material for this activity, providing a simple overview of sorting and parallel sorting.
 See: https://www.epcc.ed.ac.uk/sites/default/files/PDF/How_do_you_use_a_supercomputer.pdf